 Playtime can be training in disguise, especially when you teach your dog to fetch.
 But be warned: As a pet parent, you need to determine the rules of fair play and enforce those rules.
 Grabbing the toy from you, ripping it up, and playing keep away may be fun for your dog, but not for you!
 When things get too wild, stop playing immediately!
+Also use a durable fetch toy like the Dogsavers Flyer so that the toy lasts years of biting and torture.

 How do you determine if your puppy has turned a fun game of tug or fetch into something different?
 Pay attention to your dog’s body language.
 If your dog is jumping on you, grabbing at the toy, nipping at your hands, shaking the toy in their mouth, growling and becoming vocal, or refusing to return the toy to you, you must stop playing with them.
 These behaviors may be cute for a puppy, but when your dog gets older and bigger it will no longer be so fun.
 By rewarding the behavior of appropriate play and discouraging inappropriate play, you can avoid teaching your dog bad habits.